Hi, I'm Matt and this is my garage...sorry for the mess!

-It was around Christmas time, December 2014.
-I was sitting at the island in my kitchen, with my sketch pad and pencil.
+It was Christmas 2014.
+I was sitting at the kitchen table, with my sketch pad and pencil.

 Where did my passion for goaltending start?
-Lets take you back a little further...
+Let me take you back to my childhood.

-Old padlocks, vintage keys, bottle caps, car badges, hood ornaments, and the list goes on!!
+Old padlocks, advertising, bottle caps, car badges, hood ornaments, and the list goes on!!

 So which goalies stood out for me?
-To name a 'few': Grant Fuhr, Andy Moog, Bill Ranford, Freddy Brathwaite, Kelly Hrudey, Curtis Joseph, Bob Essensa, Kirk McLean, Jon Casey, Eddie Belfour, Ron Tugnutt, Tim Cheveldae, Mike Vernon and the list goes on and on and on...
+To name a 'few': Kelly Hrudey, Grant Fuhr, Andy Moog, Bill Ranford, Freddy Brathwaite, Curtis Joseph, Bob Essensa, Kirk McLean, Jon Casey, Eddie Belfour, Ron Tugnutt, Tim Cheveldae, Mike Vernon and the list goes on.

-All of this created a desire to preserve the roots of goaltending...and to go even deeper, to our origins!
+All of this (and a being a goalie myself) created a desire and passion to preserve the roots of goaltending.

 Goaltending history is so rich and I believe there is great value keeping it on the surface, shared in social media, not buried away books.